They say two heads are better than one. At UB, we think a whole bunch of heads are better than one.

-- Depending on your schedule and your life responsibilities, you'll have time to interact with other freshmen outside of your learning community, see professors, do service projects, go to the library, participate in community engagement initiatives, and more.
-In other words: Connect with the campus around you.
+- Depending on your schedule and your life responsibilities, you'll have time to interact with other freshmen outside of your learning community, see professors, do service projects, go to the library, participate in community engagement initiatives and more.
+In other words, you'll connect with the campus around you.

-Since your learning community classes are all on the same days of the week, they will be interactive and flexible.
+Your classes will be interactive and flexible.
 You might:

 - take a bus to the Inner Harbor and have a class in a new setting

 - enjoy a movie or participate in a group discussion

 - pair your skills with those of other students to collaborate on a group project

 - find yourself putting the textbook aside to experience hands-on learning.